 The platform itself operates using Google Cloud, which means that it satisfies HIPAA and SOC 2 compliance, Key benefits include the Mitel hosted PBX phone systems which can run on mobile devices on the go, plug and play service functionality, as well as a simple interface that allows for one-click management of systems.

-The 8x8 X Series is a cloud-based communications platform that offers different service tiers for providing calls, conferencing, collaboration, and a call center.
+The 8x8 X Series offers a cloud-based platform that provides different service tiers for providing calls, conferencing, collaboration, and a call center.

-For $45 per user per month the X Series X4 plan adds unlimited calling to 47 countries, supervisor analytics, call quality reporting, and an operator switchboard.
+More expensive tiers for large businesses and enterprises add unlimited calling to more countries, supervisor analytics, call quality reporting, and an operator switchboard.

 On the bright side, even on this bare plan there are premium features included, such as voicemail to email, call blocking and call queuing.
 It is also indicated that the service is HIPAA compliant to meet the standards of privacy for healthcare-related businesses.